kjlowe/energy-project/README.md

 - THEN: See if you can load the jupyter notebook data into that Python/Proto structure instead and have it automatically store in sqlite.

 - The awesome result will be the full set of data being returned from the Flash API in a format defined by the proto.

+Next things to do:
+- Go to Tara & Pirouz house to look at September 2025 to see why the numbers on the Detail of Bill and Main Unit bill don't line up.
+- print out information on subcomponent kWh values.
+Make sure the function is clearly importing the subcomponents and is not double counting the total
+- See if we have enough equations to solve for the unknown subcomponent kWh ADU allocated export kWhs. (red cells)